 - Assent form II For individuals ages 7-18 without FA

-- HIPAA form This is the Health Insurance Portability and Accountability Act form and is needed for every individual that participates in IFAR, whether they have FA or not.
+- HIPAA form Health Insurance Portability and Accountability Act - required for every individual who participates in the IFAR, whether they have FA or not.

-- For minors, only one parent needs to sign this form.
-On page 3, the parent should put their own name on the top left line and the child's name under the name of the participant.
-The parent should print their own name under "printed name of legal representative", indicate their relationship to the child (ex/ mother or father) and then date the form.
+- Minors - only one parent needs to sign.
+On page 3, the parent should add his/her own name on the top left line and the child's name under the name of the participant.
+The parent should print his/her own name under "printed name of legal representative", indicate his/her relationship to the child (ex. mother or father) and date the form.

-- For adults, again you are considered the participant for purposes of this form, even if you are a parent.
-As such, please sign and print your name on the left hand side of page 3 and date on the right.
-Everything else can be left blank on this form.
+- Adults - you are considered the participant on this form, even if you are an unaffected parent.
+Please sign and print your name on the left hand side of page 3 and date on the right.
+Everything else can be left blank.

 - Release form for past medical records

-- Release form for annual records The IFAR aims to collect data about FA throughout the course of a person's life.
+- Release form for annual records The IFAR aims to collect data about FA over the course of a person's life.
 This is called longitudinal data.
-Ideally your (your child's) doctor would send us a copy of the note from your recent visit and laboratory studies.
-However, doctors are usually very busy and often are not able to do this.
-As such we request records on an annual basis to stay updated about your (your child's) health.
+Ideally your/your child's doctor would send us a copy of the note from your recent visit and laboratory studies.
+However, doctors are usually very busy and often not able to do this.
+As such, we request records on an annual basis to stay updated about your/your child's health.
 This forms allows us to do that annually without getting a signature each year.
-You can decide to withdraw this form/permission at any time by calling or emailing Erica Sanborn.
+You can decide to withdraw this form/permission at any time by calling or emailing one of our genetic counselors.
 If you agree to allow us to request annual records please use the following instructions:

-- Put your (your child's) hematologists name and information on the middle lines
+- Put your/your child's hematologist name and information on the middle line.

 - Sign and date the appropriate line at the bottom.

-- Put the health care professional's name that you would like us to release the results to at the top.
+- Add the health care professional's name that you would like us to release the results to at the top.

-- Please put your (you child's) name on the "Participant tested" line indicating the person's results to be released
+- Please put your/your child's name on the "Participant tested" line indicating the person's results to be released.

 - Sign and date on the applicable line below.

 - Release form to release research results Research results must be confirmed in a clinical laboratory before they can be released.
-As such, this form gives us permission to notify your (your child's) medical professional, as we will need his/her help in this process.
+This form gives us permission to notify your/your child's medical professional, as we will need his/her help in this process.

-- If you have a genetic counselor or geneticist that works with your family please put his/her name where indicated.
-If not, please use your (your child's) hematologist.
+- If you have a genetic counselor or geneticist who works with your family, please put his/her name where indicated.
+If not, please use your/your child's hematologist.

-- We also need your permission to release these results to the laboratory doing the testing so they know what exact test to do.
-Most of the time Prevention Genetics or Oregon Health and Science University are used as they perform the most FA testing in the country.
-Your may have a choice of which lab to use or it may be determined by the hospital's contract with the laboratories.
-If you know which lab your doctor frequently uses please circle that laboratory.
-If not, please circle both Prevention and OHSU, if you are comfortable, so we can expedite the process (obviously we would only release your results to the laboratory doing the testing).
+- We also need your permission to release these results to the laboratory doing the testing so they know exactly which test to do.
+You may have the choice of which lab to use or it may be determined by the hospital's contract with the laboratories.

 - Medical update form